msg-systems/holmes-extractor/README.md

 Properties:

-search_phrase -- the label of the search phrase. document -- the label of the document. index_within_document -- the index of the match within the document. sentences_within_document -- the raw text of the sentences within the document that matched.
+search_phrase_label -- the label of the search phrase. search_phrase_text -- the text of the search phrase. document -- the label of the document. index_within_document -- the index of the match within the document. sentences_within_document -- the raw text of the sentences within the document that matched.